Nonye2K3/chia/FAQ.md

 # Can I run this on a Raspberry Pi 3 or 4?

 Yes, and here are the [instructions](https://github.com/Chia-Network/chia-blockchain/wiki/Raspberry-Pi).
 This project requires a 64 bit OS.
 Pi 3 and Pi 4.
 One can install and run harvesters, farmers, and full nodes on the Pi.
-Plotting on a Pi may be feasible now with Chacha8 instead of AES but the Pi isn't going to plot quickly.
+Plotting on a Pi is feasible now with Chacha8 instead of AES but the Pi isn't quick.
+Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 Pi is also not a candidate for Timelords or VDF clients...
 We have not tested Pi 3 yet so any feedback would be welcomed.

 # GUI won't start on my linux distribution.